Listen to this Page:

 Even if you are convicted of a first standard DUI offense, the penalties can be severe.
 A first standard DUI conviction includes a mandatory minimum jail sentence of 10 days.
 However, if you complete an alcohol assessment and classes, 9 out of the 10 days can be suspended.

-You can also be placed on probation for up to 5 years if convicted of a first-time standard DUI.
+Additionally, you can be placed on probation for up to 5 years if convicted of a first-time standard DUI.

 There are also minimum fines and assessments of $1,480, and your license can be suspended for at least 90 days.
 You will have to install an ignition interlock device on your car from six months up to one year and complete any alcohol classes that are ordered.